matloff/R-Style-Guide/README.md

 the code from there.

 You could do something similar with Magrittr pipes if you like using them.
-Make sure to put each stage of the pipe on a separate line, both for readability and especially for enabling comments at the key stages.
+Make sure to put each stage of the pipe on a separate line, to enhance the RED-ness of your code, especially for enabling comments at the key stages.

 But that still would not address the debugability issue.
 One would nedd to physically modify the code to set a breakpoint, which is distracting